The Green Revolution

 - Due to his advances in plant breeding, Norman Borlaug is considered the "Father of the Green Revolution."

 - Governments are concerned about food security and hunger.
 Hunger is usually associated with political unrest.
-Governments have an interest securing a sufficient food supply.
+Governments have an interest in securing a sufficient food supply.

 - The discoveries of the Green Revolution gave farmers tools to provide more food for a growing population.
 There were benefits as well as environmental impacts and social challenges.